Five Amazing Indian Women in Yoga

 “In Yoga, old age is defined by thoughts and not numbers.
 Old age starts from where the learning stops.”

-Dr. Yogendra is not only a yogi, but an epitome of achievement.
+Dr. Yogendra is not only a yoga teacher, but an epitome of achievement.
 She is a charismatic speaker, a celebrated author, a well-known television personality, a respected educator and a sharp businesswoman.
 With prestigious positions in the Indian yoga community, an impressive degree in law, contributions to medical research and several accolades under her belt, she was also the only female yoga teacher to lead the record-breaking event at Delhi’s Rajpath on the first ever International Yoga Day.

 As the director of The Yoga Institute in Mumbai, Dr. Yogendra is known for her compassionate personality and radiant aura.
 She has even taken it upon herself to educate women on how yoga can have a positive impact on their health and their lives.
 It’s no wonder that she was honoured with a Lifetime Achievement Award for being an ambassador of yoga, peace and harmony.

-Don’t miss: The Yoga Institute’s YouTube channel.
+Learn more: The Yoga Institute’s YouTube channel

 Hi Andrea, your website is very informational and everything is so easy to find.
 It makes me want to learn more about yoga.
 It was interesting to learn about the women in yoga.